Posterior Cruciate Ligament Injuries

 - Instability.
 Patients who injure their PCL will often describe their knee as feeling “loose”.
 Another common symptom of a PCL sprain would be the knee giving out.
 These examples of knee instability are a good sign that a posterior cruciate ligament injury may have occurred.

 With most knee injuries, signs and symptoms of the injury are extremely prevalent directly after the injury.
 This is not the case with many injuries associated with PCL injuries.
 Signs and symptoms may be so mild that one may not even notice anything is wrong with the knee.
-The symptoms will continue to get worse, pain will become more severe and the knee will be less stable if not treated properly.
+The symptoms will continue to get worse, the pain will become more severe and the knee will be less stable if not treated properly.

 It is important to see your physician as soon as possible after the injury in order to diagnose the PCL.
 The initial swelling in the injured knee may be too severe to determine the degree to which the knee is injured.
 Once the pain and swelling have subsided enough, a sports injury professional should be able to examine the knee.